jitsi/jitsi-meet/react/features/face-landmarks/resources/README.md

 ### Face Expression Recognition Model

-It is a models that recognizes facial expressions.
+It is a models that recognizes face expressions.

 ### Usage